-Genetic Marker May Indicate Individual Response to TamoxifenThe Breast Cancer Site
+Study Finds This Genetic Marker May Predict Your Response to TamoxifenThe Breast Cancer Site

-A recent study may have found a manner of predicting how breast cancer patients will will respond to treatment with the popular drug tamoxifen.
-Hendrika M. Oosterkamp, an oncologist with the Netherlands Cancer Institute in Amsterdam, along with her colleagues, recently conducted a study focusing exclusively on females afflicted with estrogen receptor-positive breast cancer.
-The study focused on ZR-75-1 luminal breast cancer cells, measuring correlations between loss of specific genes and receptiveness to tamoxifen.
+A study has found a surprising manner of predicting how breast cancer patients will will respond to treatment with the popular drug tamoxifen.
+Hendrika M. Oosterkamp, an oncologist with the Netherlands Cancer Institute in Amsterdam, along with her colleagues, focused their research exclusively on females afflicted with estrogen receptor-positive breast cancer.
+The study was done on ZR-75-1 luminal breast cancer cells, measuring correlations between the patients’ loss of specific genes and their receptiveness to tamoxifen.

 According to the Oncology Nurse Advisor, though the research is still comparatively new, Oosterkamp and her colleagues seem optimistic that it can have an impact as a marker for how to treat cancer patients.